loganmarchione/loganmarchione.com/content/posts/2023/01/index.md

 |-----------------|-----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|-----------|---------------|-----------------------------------------------------|
 | Kioxia          | BG4 KBG40ZNS1T02            | [Here](https://www.kioxia.com/content/dam/kioxia/shared/business/ssd/client-ssd/asset/productbrief/cSSD-BG4-product-brief.pdf)                                           | 3.7W  | Gen3 x4   | ~$100         | Not sold to retail customers, will need to use eBay |

 I specifically chose the Kioxia BG4 again because it is PCIe Gen3 x4, which is what the Steam Deck supports.
-A Gen4 x4 SSD wouldn't be any faster because it's limited by the slot in the Steam Deck.
+A Gen4 x4 SSD wouldn't be any faster because it's limited by the Gen3 x4 slot in the Steam Deck.
 In addition, I was worried about a Gen4 x4 SSD consuming more power.
-As it stands the 1TB Kioxia BG4 only consumes 1.12A (because `A = 3.7W/3.3V`), while both the 1TB Kioxia BG5 and BG6 consume 1.3A (because `A = 4.3W/3.3V`).
+As it stands, the 1TB Kioxia BG4 only consumes 1.12A (because `A = 3.7W/3.3V`), while both the 1TB Kioxia BG5 and BG6 consume 1.30A (because `A = 4.3W/3.3V`).

+Here is the Steam Deck's 1TB storage (after the upgrade)

+{{< img src="20240106_001.jpg" alt="steam deck 1tb storage" >}}

 # Update: 2023-08-28